 Fortune-telling Curious?
 Meander over to the Linnaeus Room for a mysterious glance into your future.

 Face-Painting Fun Enhance your Halloween costume with face-painting festivities in the McGinley Pavilion.

 Ride the Howlin' Express Take a 15-minute ride around the Garden on the magical Howlin' Express.
 Enjoy the brisk fall weather as you watch for animals lurking around the Garden!

 Miniature Mania As night falls on the Garden, view the Model Railroad Garden in ghostly lights and miniature splendor, running special ghost trains.
 (Guests enjoy this garden at no cost during HallowFest.)

 Spooky Snack Shack Enjoy free treats in the Greenhouse Gallery.

-The Garden Café The Garden Café will be open to HallowFest ticketholders, serving a special Monster Menu for "boos" and "ghouls."
+Garden View Café The Garden View Café will be open to HallowFest ticketholders, serving a special Monster Menu for "boos" and "ghouls."

 Activities in the Lenhardt Library!
-Stop by the Lenhardt Library for new interactive activities for our younger HallowFest visitors, including Critter Olympics and sensory boxes.
+Stop by the Lenhardt Library for new, interactive activities for our younger HallowFest visitors, including Critter Olympics and a Jack-o'-Lantern Ball Toss.